abdoulayegk/abdoulayegk/README.md

 <!-- <a href="https://twitter.com/abdoulayegk"><img src="https://res.cloudinary.com/importdata/image/upload/v1595012924/Twitter_Logo_Blue_gbtagu.png" alt="drawing" width="40"/>&nbsp;&nbsp;&nbsp;&nbsp; -->

-- 🌱 My name is Abdoulaye Balde I am a graduate student who is passionate about data science and machine learning.
+- Hi!
+I am Abdoulaye Balde, a graduate student with a fervent passion for data science and machine learning.
 - 👯My research focus on the intersection of Machine learning and healthcare.
 I am also interested in Fairness, Accountability,and Transparency in AI.

 - To get to know me better please have a look at my resume.